Title

 Air-gapped

-PostgreSQL version 16.9 or higher is required.
+PostgreSQL version 16 is required.

 To install PostgreSQL in an air-gapped environment, download the required packages on a preparation machine and then transfer them to the air-gapped server.
 The preparation machine should have internet access and run the same operating system version as the target server.